infinit-luffy/RoboVerse/roboverse_pack/tasks/calvin/INSTRUCTION.md

 ## TODO

 1. Implement the functions of light and buttom in the Calvin Env.
+(Optional)

 The detailed functions of light and buttom can be checked from the original repo of calvin env: calvin_env/scene/objects